msteenab/Group3-repo-projects/Selenium Lab.md

 Selenium is a great way to automate web interactions and perform automated browser testing.
 You can use selenium with multiple languages, but in this lab we will only focus on python.
 The latest version of selenium is selenium 4.
 The information below is a step-by-step guide on how to help you get started.

 ### Step 1: Install Python
-If you have not, you will need to install Python on your computer.
+If you have not already, you will need to install Python on your computer.
 To do so please navigate to Python official website to download the latest version: https://www.python.org/downloads/

 Note: Make sure to download the right file based on your OS, as well as adding Python to your system's PATH during installation.